conan-io/docs/integrations/autotools.rst

 ==========================

 Conan provides different tools to help manage your projects using Autotools.
 They can be imported from ``conan.tools.gnu``.
-The most relevant are:
+The most relevant tools are:

-- `AutotoolsDeps` is the dependencies generator for Autotools.
-It will generate shell scripts containing environment variable definitions that the autotools build system can understand.
+- `AutotoolsDeps`, the dependencies generator for Autotools, which generates shell scripts containing environment variable definitions that the Autotools build system can understand.

-- `AutotoolsToolchain` is the toolchain generator for Autotools.
-It will generate shell scripts containing environment variable definitions that the autotools build system can understand.
+- `AutotoolsToolchain`, the toolchain generator for Autotools, which generates shell scripts containing environment variable definitions that the Autotools build system can understand.

-- `Autotools` build helper is a wrapper around the command line invocation of autotools.
-  It abstracts calls like `./configure` or `make` into Python method calls.
+- `Autotools` build helper, a wrapper around the command line invocation of autotools that abstracts calls like `./configure` or `make` into Python method calls.

-- `PkgConfigDeps` is the dependencies generator for `pkg-config`.
-Generates `pkg-config` files for all the required dependencies of a package.
+- `PkgConfigDeps`, the dependencies generator for `pkg-config` which generates `pkg-config` files for all the required dependencies of a package.

 For the full list of tools under ``conan.tools.gnu`` please check the :ref:`reference
 <conan_tools_gnu>`.